danielzmbp/lspred/README.md

 - tensorflow >= 2.0
 - h5py == 2.10

-### Optionally
+### Conda environment
-You create a conda environment with the packages needed to reproduce the results using the `conda-env.txt` file:
+Optionally, you create a conda environment with the packages needed to reproduce the results using the `conda-env.txt` file:

 `conda create --name <myenv> --file spec-file.txt`

-Where `<myenv>` is the name of your desired environment.
+where `<myenv>` is the name of your desired environment.

+## Wrapper script
+Instead of running the notebook it is possible to run the entire prediction pipeline using the wrapper script `lspred.py`.
+For correct use you need to specify as arguments the appropriate `.tsv` file of the genome-properties annotation.
+It is possible to analyze several files using wildcards.
+As an example:

+`python lspred.py test_files/TABLE_*.tsv`

 ## Preprint
 Please find the preprint [here](https://www.biorxiv.org/content/10.1101/2021.01.12.426341v1).